 A lack of automation permits the ever inevitable human errors to occur, over-automation encourages overconfidence in a system infallibility.
 So, where do we draw the line between automation and non automation?
 To explore this, we’ll look at the circumstances in which the virgin galactic planes crashed in 2014.

-For some time now, Structures Centre has been advocating on the risk of over-reliance on software packages and why the simpler, faster and cruder methods of manual design are still very key and must not be relegated as a result of the introduction of automation.
+For some time now, Structures Centre has advocated against the over-reliance of software packages and why the simpler, faster and cruder methods of manual design, primarily hand calculations and sketches are still very key and must not be relegated as a result of the introduction of automation into the design process.

-We’ve also highlighted few iconic structural engineering failures where it was indeed over-reliance on automation in the form of softwares, that played a critical role.
-The Hartford roof collapse is a classical example.
-However, one thing we can all agree to is the fact that whilst there might be dangers associated with the use of software/automation, it has made an immense contribution to the engineering profession and removed many of our complex tasks.
-Jobs that would normally take weeks, possibly months to accomplish can now be completed within a few hours.
+To corroborate this, there are structural engineering failures where it was indeed over-reliance on automation in the form of software, that played the most critical role.
+The Hartford roof collapse is one classical example.
+We see how over-reliance in a software package made an engineer ignore every warning of bad design, ultimately culminating in the collapse of a steel roof weighing over 1200tons.
+One thing we can all agree to is the fact that whilst there are dangers associated with the use of software/automation, it has made immense contribution to engineering and eclipsed many of our complex tasks.
+Jobs that would normally take weeks, possibly months to accomplish can now be completed within splits.

-Just as we’ve maintained that there are dangers with the use of software in engineering, it is equally important to also state that there are risks and dangers associated with non-automation of things that can become problematic in this age of increasing complexity .
-But, where do we draw the line?.
-In this article, we’ll look at the circumstances in which the virgin galactic plane crashed in 2014.
+Just as we’ve maintained that there are dangers associated with the use of software in engineering, it is equally important to also state here that there are in fact more risk or at least about the same amount of risks and dangers associated with non-automation of things that can be automated in an age of increasing complexity.
+But where do we draw the line between automation and non automation?
+To explore this, we’ll look at the circumstances in which the virgin galactic plane crashed in 2014.

 The Virgin Galactic Aircrafts